 - After the Bastille Day parade, you can walk on the Avenue des Champs-Elysées until 6PM since it transforms into a pedestrian-only road for the time being so go mad snapping pictures away in this spot!

-» Stroll Around Paris’ Sights or Watch a FREE Movie Outdoors ~ Rest of the Day
+» Rest of the Day: See Paris’ Sights or Watch a FREE Movie Outdoors

 For ideas, go read my guide here:

-If however, you just want to chill with friends, you can attend a FREE Open Air Cinema in the green lawns of Parc de la Villette that’s located in the 19th district in the north eastern part of Paris.
-It runs from July to August as part of its annual Open Air Film Festival — so it’s a timely thing to do during Bastille Day.
+If however, you just want to chill with friends, you can attend a FREE Open Air Cinema in the green lawns of Parc de la Villette that’s located in the 19th district in the northeastern part of Paris.
+It runs from July to August as part of its annual Open Air Film Festival — so it’s one of the best things to do on Bastille Day.

 You can always rent chairs and blankets on site if in case you didn’t get the chance to bring one.
 But like I said, it’s open for all!
-Most films though are in French but there are also foreign films being played but with French subtitles.
-(This year they showed the movie Gravity by Sandra Bullock.)
+If you want to access the lawn on other dates, you need to register on the La Villette website.
+(Most films, however, are in French but there are also foreign films being played but with French subtitles.)

 For more info, you can check by here.

-» Catch the Live Concert and Fireworks Show at Champ de Mars ~ Starts at 9PM
+» 9PM: Catch the Live Concert and Fireworks Show at Champ de Mars

 Yet another highlight of this day that’s great to do with friends as you bring along a picnic blanket, some food, and bottles of wine!